RapidAI/RapidOCR/docs/README_en.md

 - Based on Baidu's open source PaddleOCR model and training, anyone can use this inference library, or use Baidu's paddlepaddle framework for model optimization according to their own needs.

 ## Recently updates([more](./change_log_en.md))
+### 📌2022-06-25 update:
+- Reorganize some of the python inference code, put all the common adjustment parameters into the yaml file, easy to adjust, easier to use, see: [README](./python/README.md)
+- The old inference code is located in the branch: [old_python_infer](https://github.com/RapidAI/RapidOCR/tree/old_python_infer)

 #### 🍿2022-05-15 update
 - Add the ONNX model converted from the PaddleOCR v3 rec model, just go to the network disk to download and replace it. ([Baidu Netdisk](https://pan.baidu.com/s/1mkirNltJS481In4g81jP3w?pwd=zy37) | [Google Drive](https://drive.google.com/drive/folders/1x_a9KpCo_1blxH1xFOfgKVkw1HYRVywY?usp=sharing ))
 - Added a comparison table of the effects of each version of the text recognition model.
 For details, click [Comparison of the effects of various versions of ONNX models] (#Comparison of the effects of various versions of onnx models).
 The text recognition model of v3 is not as good as the previous one in terms of the indicators on the test set constructed by itself.